mwa-templates/template-maven-pom-project/FIRST STEPS.md

 	pom.xml
 	.github/workflows/perform-release.yaml

-In the file `pom.xml`, there are some out-commented sections.
-Add the needed information or remove them.
+There are some out-commented sections in the POM.
+Add the needed information or remove these sections.<br>

+If site deployment is needed (or wanted), consider setting the default value of the action input `skipSiteDeployment` to `false` in the file `.github/workflows/perform-release.yaml`.

 Now this "first steps" file can be deleted, before committing and pushing the changes.
 You are ready to go ...